Describe a place in your city you have been to where you can see wildlife (eg, animals, birds, insects, plants): IELTS Speaking Cue Card

 Follow up questions

-What specific wildlife did you enjoy seeing the most in these places?
+What specific wildlife species did you find most interesting during your visits?

-How has the wildlife in your city changed over the years?
+Have you noticed any changes in wildlife in your city over the years?

 Band 6-7